Long term care insurance producers are finding a strong and growing market in executive long-term care plans for small- and medium-sized businesses.

-The market for LTC executive carveouts has grown to the point where many employee benefits producers bring it up on almost every call, says Mike Eagan, managing director, Worth Partners, Sudbury, Mass.
-If they don’t, they may miss out on an opportunity, he adds.
+The market for LTC executive carveouts has grown to the point where many employee benefits producers bring it up on almost every call, says Mike Eagan, managing director, Worth Partners.
+Sudbury, Mass.
+If they don’t, they may miss out on an opportunity, he says.

 Eagan has another tip for LTC agents: Get the executives’ spouses involved.

 He sees his prime market as the C corporation.
-“That’s where the tax savings are most attractive, and that helps the sale along.”
+“That’s where the tax savings are most attractive, and that helps the sale along,” he says.

-The age of the executives also has a strong bearing on making the sale.
+The age of the executive also has a strong bearing in making the sale.